LeeBoYin/vue-layout-system/docs/src/components/LayoutColumns.md

 ## Usage

 - Place your contents between `<LayoutColumns>` tags
 - Divide space into columns by either `columnCount` or `contentMinWidth`.
-When divided by `columnCount`, width of contents will be evenly distributed.
-When divided by `contentMinWidth`, number of columns will be dynamic.
+When divided by `columnCount`, the width of contents will be evenly distributed.
+When divided by `contentMinWidth`, the number of columns will be dynamic.
 - Set the direction contents are ordered by `flowDirection`.
 When `flowDirection` is `row`, contents are ordered from left to right first.
 When `flowDirection` is `column`, contents are ordered from top to bottom first.

 ```vue live